bs11225500-crypto/LAB-ORM-PLANTEER/README.md

 - In all plants page, user can filter by `category` and `is_edible`.
 - For the images, backgrounds, fonts you can use whatever you like.
 As for the content like categories,  make sure you add real plants with real plants images.
 - Use at least 2 apps, one main and one for the plants.
-- Add a related `Comment` model on the plants (fields: plant relation, full_name, content, created_at).
-So, visitors can add comments on the plants.
 - In Plant detail page , Add related plants (based on the same category, use filter !)

 ## wireframe for the main pages